 \subsection{Bounds on value functions}

 We shall now derive an upper bound on the value function of the constrained bandit.
 The Lagrangian relaxation provides an upper bound on the value function of the original problem.
-This has been studied for weakly couple Markov decision processes by \cite{Hawkins03} and \cite{Adelman08}.
-We extend this idea for CRMABs with partially observable states to derive an upper bound.
+This has been studied for weakly couple Markov decision processes by \cite{Hawkins03} and \cite{Adelman08}. {However, the applicability of this result for constrained availability case is not obvious.
+We extend this idea for CRMABs and provide proof for the generalized case of partial observability and constrained availability.}

 Let us now look at the constrained multi-armed bandit problem as a set of $N$ single armed bandits.
 We will be slightly abusing the notation in order to keep the mathematical expressions simpler; any change in notation is mentioned.